-Be Mindful of the Professional Relationship
+Be Mindful of the Professional Relationship and what you say.
 "You are the boss, not the buddy."
 You're not one of the "boys" or "Girls" anymore...No jokes on people.
 No tricks on people.
 No playing with people's minds.